Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ### Credits

 The project was conceived by Kai DG4KLU, who developed the initial framework and all the FM and DMR TX and RX (Tier 1) functionality.

-Kai ceased actively participating in the project in June 2019 and at the time of writing Roger VK3KYY is now the lead developer, with help from Alex DL4LEX, Damiel F1RMB and Colin G4EML
+Kai ceased actively participating in the project in June 2019.

+At the time of writing Roger VK3KYY is now the lead developer, with assistance from Daniel F1RBM.

 The Tier 2 functionality, User Interface, Display driver, Codeplug API, EEPROM memory API, Flash memory API, Hotspot mode and many other features were developed by Roger VK3KYY

-Multiple bug fixes and additions from Alex DL4LEX, including the Lock Screen and DTMF and Tone burst functions

-Graphical and other enhancements, and Hotspot mode fixes from Daniel F1RMB

-Additions from Colin G4EML, including FM CTCSS and “All Channels” zone functionality
+Other code sections were written or bug fixed by Daniel F1RBM, Alex DL4LEX, Colin G4EML and others.

 This user guide was written by Roger VK3KYY based on work by Alister G0NEF.
 Additional edits by Angelo 4I1RAC and Bud W0RMT, and graphics by Thierry F1CXG (buttons) and Rafa EA3BIL (menu map).